 I made a special trip last week to see it and video it myself.
 It really is unlike anything anyone has ever seen," Rene Umberger said.
-Even anti fishing activists agree there lots tons of reef fish right now all across Hawaii.
+Even dive shop owner, anti fishing activists agree there lots tons of reef fish right now all across Hawaii.

 "In 35 years this is the most fish I have ever seen.
 For most species, it's just incredible.
 It's just amazing.
 Areas where you see hundreds of fish normally, that's a lot of fish for an area, you're seeing thousands of fish," Ron Tubbs said "This year the numbers are just exceptional."